Katie Hobbs: Arizona House of Representatives

 Hobbs was elected to the Arizona House of Representatives in 2010.
 She represented the 15th legislative district alongside Lela Alston.

-Hobbs credited her interest in politics to her involvement with Emerge Arizona and was inspired to run for office by the people she assisted as a social worker, believing they were not being heard by the government.
-She advocates ending domestic violence.

 Hobbs served one term in the House of Representatives and ran for state senate in 2012.

 Arizona Senate

-Hobbs was elected to the Arizona Senate in 2012 and reelected in 2016.
+Hobbs was elected to the Arizona Senate in 2012 and reelected in 2014 and 2016.
 She represented the 24th legislative district.
 She originally did not want to run for state senate but did so due to redistricting.
 Hobbs became minority leader in 2015 and served two terms in that position.

 In 2015, during her first term as minority leader, Senate staffer Talonya Adams, a Black woman, complained to Hobbs about her concerns about racial and gender-based discrimination and was later fired in part by Hobbs.
 In November 2021, Adams won a discrimination lawsuit related to her firing and was awarded a judgment of $2.75 million.

-Hobbs resigned her seat in the State Senate on January 7, 2019, after being elected secretary of state.
+Hobbs did not run for another term in the State Senate, deciding to run for Secretary of State.
 She was succeeded by Alston.

 Secretary of State of Arizona

 2018 election

 On March 8, 2017, Hobbs announced her candidacy for Arizona secretary of state.
 In the 2018 election, she faced Republican nominee Steve Gaynor.
 On November 6, 2018, the Associated Press prematurely called the race for Gaynor.
 With the race as close as it was, neither Hobbs nor Gaynor initially claimed victory.
-In the days to come, Gaynor's lead narrowed as more and more ballots were counted.
+In subsequent days, Gaynor's lead narrowed as more ballots were counted.
 On November 16, Hobbs was officially declared the winner by a margin of 20,000 votes.
 She was the first Democrat to hold the post since Richard Mahoney left office in 1995.

-Tenure
+Tenure as secretary of state

 Hobbs was sworn in as secretary of state on January 7, 2019.
 Because Arizona has no lieutenant governor, Hobbs stood first in the line of succession to Governor Doug Ducey.